 - Since their flavor is more subtle, Castelvetrano Olive recipes are especially divine.

 Now imagine that delicious bite of fruit simmering briefly in hot Extra Virgin olive oil.
-It’s takes them from a 9 to a 10+ in an instant.
+It’s takes them from a nine to a ten+ in an instant.

-hope you might think about serving these at your next soirée.
-Enjoy!
+I hope you might think about serving Warm Castelvetrano Olives at your next soirée.

 There's something magical about serving olives warm!

 *You'll see there aren't measurements in this recipe -- you'll simply use as many olives as you want, and enough oil to cover them.

 Remove the Castelvetrano olives from their brine with a slotted spoon or small strainer, and add them to a small pot.

 Pour in a high quality Extra Virgin olive oil, just to cover the olives.

 Turn the heat to medium and once you see tiny bubbles, let the olives simmer just until they're hot, about 2 minutes.